-Nevertheless, that only lasted until 1906 when U.S. troops reoccupy Cuba after request from the Cuban president himself.
-At lasted until 1909 when the U.S. occupation ends… If you were doubting the historical relationship with the U.S.; yes, they high influnece each other.
-Read more about my view on the current changes in their relationship here.
+Nevertheless, that only lasted until 1906 when U.S. troops reoccupy Cuba after a request from the Cuban president himself.
+It lasted until 1909 when the U.S. occupation ends… If you were doubting the historical relationship with the U.S.; yes, they high influence each other.

 4) Education system is free but the state decides where the newly-graduated should work

 Even though, the education system in Cuba is said to be free all the way up through university.
 Did you know that the first 2-3 years after graduating university, the Cuban state decides where the young Cuban professional should work?

 The state can send them to anywhere on the island; close or far from family and friend.
 It doesn't matter, the state decides.